nvsx/nvsx-helo/README.md

 ## Usage
-* if globally installed just run "nvsx-helo" or "nvsx-helo --format=json"
+* if globally installed just run "nvsx-helo" or "$  nvsx-helo --format=json"
 * if installed locally: "node node_modules/nvsx-helo/nvsx-helo"
 * use it in your own script like this:
     var nvsxHelo = require('nvsx-helo');